 In this rallying speech, he referred to the support of the 'voices in the air'.
 These were the pioneering early Spiritualists who were no longer with them, united in their plight against a world that had become 'gross and material', and where few had 'escaped the shock of assault from spiritual foes'.

 Anna was not in the country at that time - she was visiting her mother in Tyrol in Austria.
-Two weeks later, she became one of those 'voices in the air', after succumbing to diptheria.
+Two weeks later, she became one of those 'voices in the air', after succumbing to diphtheria.
 However, her legacy and bravery would be forever remembered and celebrated.

 Join our newsletter to receive updates on our events.